-Use the component factor derived from the primary benchmark to value other properties in the component.
-The component factor should be applied to each property in the component, except for handcrafted valuations, or those valuations which have been created using a component subfactor.
+Use the component factor derived from your primary benchmark to value other properties in the component.
+The component factor should be applied to each property in the component except for handcrafted valuations, or valuations which have been valued using a component subfactor.